Sophia’s Pantry CSA is open for sign-ups for Season 1 of our 2026 CSA.

 • lettuces

-• other leafy greens, such as kale, spinach, swiss chard, and arugula
+• other leafy greens, such as kale, spinach, and Swiss chard

 • cabbage